Tasty, moist pork filling wrapped with slippery wonton skin, served in hot chicken soup, this pork wonton soup is a perfect treat on cold winter days.

 Prepare a tasty filling

 The perfect pork wonton filling should be flavoursome and moist.
-Spring onion and ginger are two essential ingredients for almost all types of meat based Chinese dumplings.
+Scallions and ginger are two essential ingredients for almost all types of meat-based Chinese dumplings.
 Chop them very small as this will help to combine them with the minced pork.

 Although ready-to-use minced meat is widely available nowadays, many Chinese home cooks still prefer mincing with a cleaver as they believe the hand-minced meat is more tender and retains more moisture.
 It’s a noisy, labour intensive job but the final result makes you feel it’s all worth it.